The 33 Best Things To Do in Chicago

 The Chicago Symphony Orchestra is one of the best in the world.
 While visiting, grab tickets to see the world-class musicians perform impressive jazz sessions, classical symphonies, and pop culture hits.

-The orchestra performs a variety of concert series, be sure to check their calendar to see what is offered during your visit.
+The orchestra performs a variety of concert series, so check their calendar to see what is offered during your visit.

 Stroll Through an Outdoor Art Gallery